COV-VishavRanta/bmad-poc/.bmad-core/tasks/create-next-story.md

     - **API Specifications**: Endpoint details, request/response formats, auth requirements [with source references]
     - **Component Specifications**: UI component details, props, state management [with source references]
     - **File Locations**: Exact paths where new code should be created based on project structure
-    - **Testing Requirements**: Specific test cases or strategies from testing-strategy.md
     - **Technical Constraints**: Version requirements, performance considerations, security rules
   - Every technical detail MUST include its source reference: `[Source: architecture/{filename}.md#{section}]`
   - If information for a category is not found in the architecture docs, explicitly state: "No specific guidance found in architecture docs"
 - **`Tasks / Subtasks` section:**
   - Generate detailed, sequential list of technical tasks based ONLY on: Epic Requirements, Story AC, Reviewed Architecture Information
   - Each task must reference relevant architecture documentation
-  - Include unit testing as explicit subtasks based on the Testing Strategy
   - Link tasks to ACs where applicable (e.g., `Task 1 (AC: 1, 3)`)
 - Add notes on project structure alignment or discrepancies found in Step 4